IBM-Blockchain-Archive/car-lease-demo/Documentation/API Methods.md

 	Response Format:	JSON Object
 	Success:			{"message": "performing scenario creation now"}
 #####Description:
-Creates a 1, 3 or 10 vehicle scenario.
+Creates a 3 or 10 vehicle scenario.
 It writes to a file what stage it is at and also write errors to this file.
 An error JSON object with a field error:true is one that caused the call to stop at that point.
 This data can be retrieved using GET /admin/demo.

 #####Successful output to demo_status.log:

-	{"message":"Creating vehicles"}&&{"message":"Created vehicle <v5c_id>","counter":true}&&{"message":"Created vehicle <v5c_id>","counter":true}&&{"message":"Transferring vehicles to manufacturers"}&&{"message":"Transfered vehicle <v5c_id>(<username> -> <username>)","counter":true}&&{"message":"Updating vehicles' details"}&&{"message":"Updated all fields for vehicle <v5c_id>","counter":true}&&{"message":"Updated all fields for vehicle <v5c_id>","counter":true}&&{"message":"Transferring vehicles to private owners"}&&{"message":"Transfered all owners for vehicle <v5c_id>","counter":true}&&{"message":"Demo setup"}
+	{"message": "Creating vehicles"}&&
+	{"message": "Created vehicle <v5c_id>", counter":true}&&
+	{"message":"Created vehicle <v5c_id>", "counter":true}&&
+	{"message":"Transferring vehicles to manufacturers"}&&
+	{"message":"Transfered vehicle <v5c_id>(<username> -> <username>)","counter":true}&&
+	{"message":"Updating vehicles' details"}&&
+	{"message":"Updated all fields for vehicle <v5c_id>","counter":true}&&
+	{"message":"Updated all fields for vehicle <v5c_id>", "counter":true}&&
+	{"message":"Transferring vehicles to private owners"}&&
+	{"message":"Transfered all owners for vehicle <v5c_id>","counter":true}&&
+	{"message":"Demo setup"}

 #####Error output to demo_status.log:

 	Output:		 {"message": "Scenario type not recognised", "error": true}
 	Description: The user sent an invalid scenario type.
 	Solutions:
-				 1. Make sure the sent JSON contains a field scenario with the value "1_vehicle", "3_vehicle" or "10_vehicle".
+				 1. Make sure the sent JSON contains a field scenario with the value "3_vehicle" or "10_vehicle".

 	Output:		 {"message": "Initial vehicles file not found", error: true}
 	Description: Cannot find the initial vehicles JSON file.